 Sugar (glucose and fructose) and gluten create harmful inflammation in your body.
 Inflammation is detrimental to brain health.
 Substitute coconut palm sugar, local honey or maple syrup for sugar in your favorite sweet stuff like drinks and baked goods.
 Keep in mind that all sweeteners should be used in moderation.
 (I previously recommended agave nectar but it turns out its low glycemic index score is very misleading as it ignores fructose content.)
 [Food Fight: Agave vs. Honey, What’s Wrong With Agave Nectar and Coconut Palm Sugar: Best New Sugar Alternative]

 Choose corn tortillas instead of flour when eating Mexican food.
 Use #glutenfree all-purpose flour or gluten free baking mixes but always watch out for junk ingredients.
+Coconut and almond flour are an even better choice.
 [Inflammation – Strong Relationship to Dementia, These 11 Charts Show Everything That’s Wrong With The Modern Diet]

 Color diversity: fruits & veggies.

 And God said, “Behold, I have given you every plant yielding seed that is on the face of all the earth, and every tree with seed in its fruit.
 You shall have them for food.

 Eat a rainbow of fruits and vegetables.
 Usually the darker the color of the produce, the greater its antioxidant content.
 Opt for fresh or frozen fruits and veggies, instead of canned, whenever possible.
 We eat a lot of salads full of leafy greens and stir fries full of colorful veggies at our house.

 Probably the best “snack” brain food is berries, especially blueberries.
 I always buy organic berries since conventional berries tend to have a lot of pesticide residue.